Close

 Who has access to a divorce decree in Texas?

-Generally, only you, your ex-spouse, and either of your lawyers (if applicable) can access your divorce decree.
+Generally, only you, your ex-spouse, and your lawyers (if applicable) can access your divorce decree.
 Since so much of the information provided on these documents is private, the courts usually keep them safe from outsiders.

 Free Downloadable Worksheet: Create a Texas Co-Parenting Plan